- This event has passed.

 The American Psychiatric Association (APA) is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-American Psychiatric Association (APA) designates this live activity for a maximum of 1 (one) AMA PRA Category 1 Credit™.
+American Psychiatric Association (APA) designates this enduring material for a maximum of 1 (one) AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.